Skip to content

 After install:

-• Enable: flip the toggle in Settings → Plugins table.
+• Enable: flip the toggle in Settings → Plugins.

-• Configure: click the wrench icon to open the plugin's settings form.
+• Configure: click the wrench / configure action to open the plugin's settings form.
 Settings vary by plugin type:

 Plugin TypeTypical Config Fields